 All academic grievances involving graduate courses, faculty, or students are investigated successively by the department chair, the dean, Graduate Council, and the Vice President for Academic Affairs.
 When a grievance is successfully resolved at any level, the investigation and grievance procedure end.
 In the event that the grievance cannot be resolved by the Vice President for Academic Affairs, the student may file the grievance with the President.
-The President or his/her designee shall investigate the complaint and make such disposition as is warranted.
+The President or their designee shall investigate the complaint and make such disposition as is warranted.

-STUDENT SERVICES Office of Financial Assistance
+STUDENT SERVICES